r4victor/tenthousandmeters/content/blog/python_bts_03.md

 * `Grammar/` contains the grammar files we discussed last time.
 * `Include/` contains header files.
 These header files are used both by CPython and by the users of the [Python/C API](Python/C API).
 * `Lib/` contains standard library modules written in Python.
 While some modules, such as ` argparse` and `wave`, are written in Python entirely, many wrap C code.
-For example, the Python `io` module  wraps the C `_io` module .
+For example, the Python `io` module  wraps the C `_io` module.
 * `Modules/` contains standard library modules written in C. While some modules, such as `itertools`, are intended to be imported directly, others are wrapped by the Python modules.
 * `Objects/` contains the implementations of the built-in types.
 If you want to understand how `int` or `list` are implemented, this is the ultimate place to go to.
 * `Parser/` contains the old parser, the old parser generator, the new parser and the tokenizer.